Armin Veh: Coaching career

 Veh was hired by VfB Stuttgart to replace Giovanni Trapattoni on 10 February 2006.
 His first match was a 2–1 loss against Arminia Bielefeld on matchday 21 of the 2005–06 Bundesliga on 11 February 2006.
 On 18 April 2006 his contract was extended until summer 2007, and on 19 January 2007 for another year.

-In May 2007, Veh and VfB Stuttgart scored their biggest successes by winning the Bundesliga on 19 May 2007 and qualifying for the DFB Cup final of 26 May 2007 in Berlin, which gave Veh and his team the chance to win the "double".
+In May 2007, Veh and VfB Stuttgart scored their biggest successes by winning the Bundesliga on 19 May 2007 and qualifying for the DFB Cup final, which gave Veh and his team the chance to win the "double".
 The opponent, 1.
-FC Nürnberg, had beaten Stuttgart twice in regular season, and prevailed again by beating VfB Stuttgart 3–2 in extra time.
+FC Nürnberg, had beaten Stuttgart twice in the league that season, and prevailed again by beating VfB Stuttgart 3–2 in extra time in Berlin.

 In the 2007–08 season Stuttgart found it tougher as champions and finished sixth.
 On 23 November 2008, Veh parted ways with VfB Stuttgart, due to the club's current performances.
 His dismissal came in the wake of a 4–1 defeat away at VfL Wolfsburg and a 5 match winless streak.

-On 23 May 2009, it was announced that Veh will take over newly crowned Bundesliga champions VfL Wolfsburg from the hands of Felix Magath in July.
+On 23 May 2009, it was announced that Veh would take over newly crowned Bundesliga champions VfL Wolfsburg from the hands of Felix Magath in July.
 His first match was a 4–1 win against Wehen Wiesbaden in the German Cup.
 Veh was sacked as head coach of Wolfsburg on 25 January 2010.

 On 24 May 2010, he was announced as the new head coach of Hamburger SV.
 His first match was a 5–1 win against Torgelower SV Greif in the German Cup.
 On 13 March 2011, Veh was sacked by HSV, following a 6–0 hammering by Bayern Munich in the Bundesliga, six points adrift from a spot that would have allowed them to play in the UEFA Europa League the following season.

 On 30 May 2011, Veh was announced as the new head coach of Eintracht Frankfurt.
 His first match was a 3–2 win in the 2.
 Bundesliga against Greuther Fürth.
 After achieving promotion to the Bundesliga in his first season, Veh renewed his expiring contract with Frankfurt for another year.
-Veh demanded that the club invest more money in the squad or he'll leave the club.
+Veh demanded that the club invest more money in the squad or he would leave the club.
 On 3 March 2014, Veh decided not to renew his contract.

 On 12 May 2014, Veh returned to VfB Stuttgart after signing a contract until 2016.
 His first match was a 2–0 loss to VfL Bochum.
 He resigned on 23 November 2014 after a 1–0 to FC Augsburg.
 Stuttgart took nine points from 12 matches and were eliminated in the first round of the German Cup which is the worst start in 40 years for Stuttgart.

-After Thomas Schaaf resigned as Eintracht Frankfurt coach, it was announced in June 2015 that Veh will return as coach.
+After Thomas Schaaf resigned as Eintracht Frankfurt coach, it was announced in June 2015 that Veh would return as coach.
 He was sacked on 6 March 2016 after five wins in 25 games.